markcurtis1970/graph-iostats/README.md

 *Note you might see some warnings on fonts* but you shouldnt see any errors

-This will create a bunch of .png files which you can then view with your favourite image viewer and / or embed into presentations to woo your audiences :-)
+This will create a bunch of .png files which you can then view with your favourite image viewer and / or embed into presentations to impress your audiences :-)